- What is Mold

 They may use moisture mapping to help identify spots in the home that have been affected by water, such as if the roof leaked in the past.
 Equipment such as moisture meters and infrared cameras can help you identify moisture intrusion and water damage in the house’s materials.

-For hidden mold, air samples must be taken to test for the mold.
+For hidden mold, a mold air test and air samples must be taken to test for the mold.
 Scope, severity, and assessment of damage to humans can all be determined from these indoor samples.
 Air samples will reveal what type of mold is growing there, specific to that room.

 It is essential that the professional acquire the outdoor sample or control sample, to compare the indoor mold testers.
 These surface samples will compare the inside with the outside.

-You can also take tape samples, but will still need to be sent for analytical methods and analysis.
+You can also take tape samples, but these will still need to be sent for analytical methods and analysis to the lab.

 Depending on how much mold is suspected to be in a home, they may test every room.
 If the amount of mold spores exceeds acceptable levels during laboratory testing, then a mold remediation specialist will be recommended.

-How Much is a Mold Inspection: Mold Inspection Cost
+How Much Does Mold Testing Cost: Mold Inspection Cost

 The cost of residential mold testing can vary considerably between different mold inspectors and geographic areas.
 The mold inspection cost is usually between $200 and $500, depending on the square feet of the contaminated area, the severity of the problem, and the number of samples to be taken.